-During Connect 4, Oculus executive Hugo Barra described the headset as a way to enable VR for everyday use.
-There's no phone or PC required, and it's much more affordable when compared to existing VR headsets on the market.
-Keep in mind that, at the same event, Facebook CEO Zuckerberg said that he has a goal to get one billion people using VR, as he and the team at Oculus believe it's the future.
+The Oculus Go headset as a way to enable VR for everyday use.
+There's no phone or PC required, and it's more affordable when compared to existing VR headsets on the market.

-The Oculus Go is a VR headset that's intended to make VR more accessible to the masses.
+It is intended to make VR more accessible to the masses.
 As such, it's not only more affordable, but it's also been built specifically to function as a standalone device.
 This VR headset doesn't require a compatible phone to run (like the Samsung Gear VR) or computer to plug into but instead uses hardware built right into the device to power the experience.

 This is an Android-powered device that uses the Qualcomm Snapdragon 821 Mobile VR Platform to deliver wire-free VR.
-The device needs a smartphone (Android or Apple iPhone) in order to setup initially but will run on its own afterwards.
+The device needs a smartphone (Android or Apple iPhone) in order to set it up initially but will run on its own afterwards.

-A built-in Lithium-Ion battery provides the power and Oculus say on a full charge this should provide enough juice for two hours gaming or two and a half hours of video playback.
-Charging is done via Micro-USB but Oculus recommend not charging the headset while playing.
+A built-in Lithium-Ion battery provides the power and Oculus says on a full charge this should provide enough juice for two hours gaming or two and a half hours of video playback.
+Charging is done via Micro-USB but Oculus recommends not charging the headset while playing.

 LCD display, integrated audio, and positional tracking

 - 5.5-inch display with 538ppi and 2560 x 1440 WQHD resolution